 Charismatic & Entrepreneurial Leadership

 Here is another great leadership mantra.
-Get a charismatic entrepreneurial leader to get things going and keep them running smooth.
+Get a charismatic entrepreneurial leader to get things going and keep them running smoothly.

 The first danger here to me is that such attempts, more often than not, fail in real-life business.

-Just because someone is a charismatic entrepreneurial type of leader, or even that they had success elsewhere, does not guaranty success in the here and now.
+Just because someone is a charismatic entrepreneurial type of leader, or even that they had success elsewhere, does not guarantee success in the here and now.

-How often at the medium to large cap level do we see such leaders take on new challenges, with new organizations, only to make things worse?
+How often at the medium to the large-cap level do we see such leaders take on new challenges, with new organizations, only to make things worse?